 Battery tray (premium scooters only).
 Some scooters like the Dualtron Thunder or Apollo Phantom have a removable battery cradle with empty space alongside the cells.
 Excellent stealth and easy access for charging the tracker, but only feasible on scooters with this design.

-According to the CPSC’s 2017-2024 micromobility hazard report, e-scooter ED visits grew from roughly 30,000 in 2020 to 115,713 in 2024.
-That spike in ridership shows up in theft data too.
+According to the CPSC’s 2017-2024 micromobility hazard report, e-scooters accounted for an estimated 380,000 ED visits between 2017 and 2024 — the largest share of any micromobility product.
+That growth in ridership shows up in theft data too.
 NHTSA powered-micromobility safety guidance tracks the same trend nationally, and police departments in Los Angeles and San Francisco have reported e-scooter theft as one of the fastest-growing micromobility crime categories.

 The second decision is subscription tolerance.
 Tracki Pro, Spytec, and LandAirSea require monthly cellular plans; Invoxia bundles 3 years of LTE-M service into the $130 hardware price, after which renewal runs roughly $9/month.